 Regulatory authorities in some jurisdictions, including the U.S. and Europe, may designate drugs for relatively small patient populations as orphan drugs.
-We obtained orphan drug designations from the FDA for Amigal for the treatment of Fabry disease on February 25, 2004, for the active ingredient in Plicera for the treatment of Gaucher disease on January 10, 2006 and for AT2220 for the treatment of Pompe disease on June 18, 2007.
-We also obtained orphan medicinal product designation in the EU for AMigal on May 22, 2006 and for Plicera on October 23, 2007.
+We obtained orphan drug designations from the FDA for migalastat HCl for the treatment of Fabry disease on February 25, 2004, for the active ingredient in afegostat tartrate for the treatment of Gaucher disease on January 10, 2006 and for AT2220 for the treatment of Pompe disease on June 18, 2007.
+We also obtained orphan medicinal product designation in the EU for migalastat HCl on May 22, 2006and for afegostat tartrate on October 23, 2007.
 We anticipate filing for orphan drug designation in the EU for AT2220 for the treatment of Pompe disease.
 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of marketing exclusivity, which precludes the applicable regulatory authority from approving another marketing application for the same drug for that time period.
 The applicable period is 7 years in the U.S. and 10 years in Europe.
 For a drug composed of small molecules, the FDA defines "same drug" as a drug that contains the same active molecule and is intended for the same use.
-Obtaining orphan drug exclusivity for Amigal and Plicera for these indications, we may not be able to maintain it.
+Obtaining orphan drug exclusivity for migalastat HCl and afegostat tartrate may be important to each of the product candidate's success.
+Even if we obtain orphan drug exclusivity for our products, we may not be able to maintain it.
 For example, if a competitive product that is the same drug as our product candidate is shown to be clinically superior to our product candidate, any orphan drug exclusivity we have obtained will not block the approval of such competitive product and we may effectively lose what had previously been orphan drug exclusivity.